Mustafa-Mamdouh/RetailDiscountService/README.md

 ##What i have missed\
  Full documentation \
- Unit test and code coverage
+ Unit test and code coverage (PS System is tested but without unittest)